 Conclusion

-Using config option includeIf and setting up related .gitconfig files allows you
+Using the config option includeIf and setting up related .gitconfig files allows you

 to specify your preferred Git settings for each project or company individually.